-In regard to agricultural users, the original (2006) Subarea 29 Draft EIR stated: "The Ontario General Plan Amendment for the New Model Colony [Ontario Ranch] (1998) projects a nearly 100 percent conversion of existing agricultural land to non-agricultural uses, except for approximately 200 acres of land that are owned by the County of San Bernardino and managed by the Southern California Land Foundation...This property will not be converted to non-agricultural uses by the proposed project [original Subarea 29] (WEBB 2006, p.
-III-1-9).
-Further, "The General Plan Amendment for the New Model Colony [Ontario Ranch] EIR was certified with Overriding Consideration findings related to the cumulative loss of agriculture.
-Cumulative losses of prime Farmland resulting from this project [original Subarea 29 Specific Plan] were a part of that original EIR and Statement of Overriding Consideration" (WEBB 2006, p.
-III-1-10).
-As planned for by the City and discussed in the attached WSA, agricultural properties are projected to decrease with the conversion of Ontario Ranch to non-agricultural activities (WSA Figures 8 and 9).
+In regard to agricultural use, the Ontario General Plan Amendment for the New Model Colony [Ontario Ranch] (1998) projects a nearly 100 percent conversion of existing agricultural land to non-agricultural uses, except for approximately 200 acres of land that are owned by the County of San Bernardino and managed by the Southern California Land Foundation.
+This does not include the Euclid Mixed Use Specific Plan.
+As planned for by the City and discussed in the attached WSA, agricultural properties are projected to decrease with the conversion of Ontario Ranch to non-agricultural activities (WSA Figures 5 and 6).
 Table 3-7 of the attached WSA also forecasts declines in recycled water use by agriculture, reaching zero use by 2040.
 As of 2020, there are 20 agricultural recycled water irrigation sites (2020 Annual Report to DDW).
 The proposed subdivision is not anticipated to have adverse impacts on the shared water supply source because the 2020 UWMP has incorporated planned future declines in agricultural use in the water demand projections, which includes declines in private wells and conversion to OMUC supplies.

-In regard to industrial uses, they are currently (2020) the third most common land use type in the City (after Agricultural Multi-Use at 21.2 percent and Residential at 19.3 percent), making up approximately 5,498 acres or 17.3 percent of the total (AKM 2020, p.
+In regard to industrial uses, they are currently (2020) the third most common land use type in the City (after Agricultural, Multi-Use at 21.2 percent, and Residential at 19.3 percent), making up approximately 5,498 acres or 17.3 percent of the total (AKM 2020, p.
 2-5).
-The ultimate citywide land use plan (The Ontario Plan 2010) plans for an increase of business parks and industrial uses to cover about 7,818 acres or 24.6 percent at buildout (AKM 2020, p.
+The ultimate citywide land use plan (The Ontario Plan 2010) on which the current water master plan and UWMP are based, plans for an increase of business parks and industrial uses to cover about 7,818 acres or 24.6 percent at buildout (AKM 2020, p.
 2-7).
-Further, the 2020 UWMP projections in the attached WSA show potable water use by industrial uses increasing from 2,078 AFY in 2020 to 3,728 AFY in 2040 (WSA Table 2-3) and industrial use of recycled water is projected to increase from 986 AFY in 2020 to 3,680 AFY in 2045 (WSA Table 3-7).
+Further, the 2020 UWMP citywide projections in the attached WSA show potable water use by industrial uses increasing from 2,078 AFY in 2020 (WSA Table 2-2) to 3,728 AFY in 2040 (WSA Table 2-3) and industrial use of recycled water is projected to increase from 986 AFY in 2020 to 3,680 AFY in 2045 (WSA Table 3-7).
 As of 2020, there are three industrial recycled water sites (2020 Annual Report to DDW).
 The proposed subdivision is not anticipated to have adverse impacts on the shared water supply source because the 2020 UWMP water demand projections have accounted for future increases in potable and recycled water use by industrial uses, in addition to other uses.

 For each acre of agricultural land that converts to urban use, the initial Safe Yield of the appropriative pool member serving the converted land is increased by 2 acre-feet.
 In addition, properties that were on private wells are expected to connect to OMUC infrastructure.
-Therefore, OMUC's share of the safe yield will continue to increase as Ontario Ranch develops, in addition to a decline in private wells in the Chino Basin.
+Therefore, OMUC's share of the Safe Yield will continue to increase as Ontario Ranch develops, concurrent with a decline in private wells in the Chino Basin.